-We had such a fun time with Lu's Spy Birthday Party.
-I'm secretly sad that I won't be able to use that theme again.
+We had such a fun time with Lu's Spy Birthday Party that I'm secretly sad that I won't be able to use that theme again.
 I think I had as much fun as the kids!
-Honestly, there is just too much to share in one post.
-Today I'm sharing our Top Secret Spy Mission (and some free printable clue keys).
+Honestly, there is too much to share in one post, so today I'm sharing our Top Secret Spy Mission (and some free printable clue keys).

 Top Secret Spy Mission Clues